ArashLab/CAP/docs/CapArch.md

 - CAP parallelises the workload over multiple compute nodes.

 ## Workflow File
-The workflow file describes the analysis in *YAML* or *JSON* format.
+The `workflow` describes the analysis in *YAML* or *JSON* format.
 These formats are simple, human-readable and widely used to store configuration data.
 If you don't know *YAML*, don't worry.
 You can learn all you need to know in a 4-minute tutorial [here](https://youtu.be/0fbnyS_lHW4).
 Also, the [Geting Started](GetingStarted.md) includes a few examples that can help you understand these formats.

 CAP requires specific information to be presented in the workflow.
 The details are provided in [Describe Your Analysis](docs/DescribeAnalysis.md).